hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Party, plaintiff

 Explanation:
-The claimant (or plaintiff, before April 1999) or defendant in a lawsuit.
+The claimant (or plaintiff, before April 1999) or defendant in a lawsuit or in a tribunal.
 It is also someone who has taken out a contract or agreement.

 For citizens:
 Use with explanation